Rachel-Thu/P1_Retails_Industry/README.md

 # Retail Industry Data Analysis

-This project delivers a structured analysis of retail sales data using Microsoft Excel.
-The analysis aims to uncover trends, highlight underperforming areas, and support data-driven business decisions to improve overall revenue performance.
+## Executive Summary

+This project delivers an in-depth analysis of retail sales performance leveraging Microsoft Excel tools, including pivot tables and dashboards.
+The objective is to uncover meaningful patterns across products, categories, regions, and customer demographics.
+The analysis identifies top-performing and underperforming segments, reveals regional sales disparities, and highlights seasonal trends.
+These findings provide actionable insights to guide strategic initiatives aimed at driving revenue growth, improving inventory management, and enhancing targeted marketing efforts.

 ---

 ## Project Objective

-The primary business goal is to identify product and category-level performance trends to support revenue growth strategies.
-The analysis focuses on understanding sales patterns, diagnosing underperformance, and developing actionable recommendations.
+The primary business goal is to support revenue growth by identifying key product and category performance trends.
+This analysis aims to diagnose underperformance, optimize resource allocation, and inform strategic decision-making.

 ---